crizzy9/.dotfiles/SHORTCUTS.md

-tmux display-popup - run a shell command into a tmux popup and only persist it for that one command tmux -f /dev/null - run tmux with default/alternate config file tmux setw synchronize-panes - sync all panes in current window and run command in all
+tmux display-popup - run a shell command into a tmux popup and only persist it for that one command tmux -f /dev/null - run tmux with default/alternate config file tmux setw synchronize-panes - sync all panes in current window and run command in all tmux -v - run tmux in verbose mode and store in a tmux log file for debugging

 -- Sessions
 <prefix> + d - detach current session